JeroenDunselman/TartanDataPicker/README.md

 Sorry about that.
 I would be honoured to have another go if asked.

 The app reads data from a text file and tries to create and show tartan pictures (a pet subject).
 Working but not quite finished.
+Please refer to the Presentation branch.